 You may also lodge disputes by mail, if you prefer.
 Here is an example of a dispute letter.

 Creditors have up to 45 days to respond to disputes.
 The credit reporting agency will notify you of the outcome.
 If the dispute is successful, check your credit report(s) again at 30 & 60 days to ensure the changes are reflected accurately.

 What if it’s Identity Theft?

-If you’re concerned the errors on your credit report are the result of identity theft, place a 90-day fraud alert on the credit report with each credit reporting agency, then follow these detailed identity theft recovery steps listed on the Federal Trade Commission’s website.
+If you’re concerned the errors on your credit report are the result of identity theft, place a 90-day fraud alert on the credit report with each credit reporting agency.
+Then follow these detailed identity theft recovery steps.

 After you have completed the steps, file a police report about the identity theft, and get a copy of the police report or the report number.